-- 2.2.1 How does the planning of the setting allow for free movement from one area of the setting to another? - 2.2.2 If applicable, how do you ensure that the setting (indoors and outdoors) is accessible to all children and adults with special needs?
+- 2.2.1 How do you provide for the free movement of children from one area to another, whilst maintaining the privacy of family members' rooms and possessions? - 2.2.2 If applicable, how do you ensure that the setting (indoors and outdoors) is accessible to all children and adults with special needs?
 See 14.2

 - Ramps

 - Wide doors

 - Handrails

 - Changing facilities for all children

 - Accessible storage areas

 - Parking

 - Outdoor/indoor play spaces

-- Signage See 2.1

-- Visual aids

-- 2.2.3 How are the toilet/changing facilities made accessible to all children and adults within the setting?
+- 2.2.3 How are the toilet/changing facilities made accessible to all children and adults within the home?